How to Buy Chainmail

 Australia, ships worldwide, sells shirts and rings.
 This would likely by my favorite shop if I was living down under.

 Not on the list?
-Or have feedback for me?
-Write to me at email@example.com
+Or have feedback?
+Tell us at email@example.com